JudeAlquiza/twitter-sample-stream/README.md

 ### Twitter Stream Web API
 #### Configuration
-The Twitter Stream Web API solution file is located at core/TwitterStreamWebAPI
+The Twitter Stream Web API solution file is located in this folder core/TwitterStreamWebAPI

 Local configuration uses secret manager, run the following command from the directory where the Web API project file is:
 ```